panoply/vscode-liquid/readme.md

 ### Objects

 Liquid object completions will be invoked within tokens at different points.
-Object properties are triggered when typing `.` and the previous keyword is a known object reference.
+The parse algorithm will uses the previous character sequence to determine when object completions are to be provided.
+Object properties are triggered when a dot `.`character is typed that follows a known keyword (object) reference.

 **Workspace Settings**